shmoop207/appolo-context/README.md

 nodejs async hooks context storage can be used to create context per request

 > Attention!
-This package is using the new [async hooks](https://nodejs.org/api/async_hooks.html) API, which is available from Node 8.9.0, but still experimental.
-It is strongly recommended NOT to use in production environments.
+This package is using the new experimental [async hooks](https://nodejs.org/api/async_hooks.html) API.

 ## Installation: